Limited item. Available to order below. LOW STOCK.

 corded part separated, the belt lost the ability to stay tight.
 After losing that corded material, the

-<<< I got a new one.
+In 2019 I installed a new Mechman for the 242.
 It's actually physically about the same size as the previous Mechman, but it's much "beefier" on the INSIDE.
-This is a 170 amp 6 phase HAIRPIN STATOR alternator.
-Before getting this alternator I had no clue what a hairpin stator was.
-Now that I know, I'm here to say that if you upgrade to a high-performance alternator, buy one like this.
+This alternator came with a 170 amp 6 phase HAIRPIN STATOR.

-There's info below that will show you how different a 6 phase hairpin stator looks compared to a normal.
+I wish someone had educated ME about hairpin stators BEFORE I BOUGHT THAT LAST MECHMAN!
+There's info below that will show you how different a 6 phase hairpin stator looks compared to a normal type.

-Yes, the hairpin design looks pretty and it looks like it means business,
+So, the hairpin design looks pretty and it looks like it means business,

 but does it actually perform better?